 Seizures can be treated with a number of available seizure medications (antiepileptic drugs or AEDs), although many patients with TSC have poorly-controlled seizures despite multiple trials of medications.

-Vigabatrin is a seizure medication that seems to have extremely good efficacy for infantile spasms in patients with TSC.
-However, Vigabatrin can cause significant side effects with visual field constriction or loss of peripheral vision.
-But central vision remains intact, so patients do not develop blindness.
+Vigabatrin is a seizure medication that has extremely good efficacy for infantile spasms in patients with TSC.
+However, vigabatrin can cause significant side effects with visual field constriction or loss of peripheral vision.
+But central vision remains intact, so patients do not develop blindness and typically the visual deficits are mild and difficult to detect, so overall the benefits of vigabatrin in treating infantile spasms is thought to outweigh any risks.

 For patients with poorly-controlled seizures on medication, there are potential non-medical options that can be considered.
 Recently it has become clear that epilepsy in at least a subset of patients with TSC may benefit significantly from brain surgery to remove active tubers, especially if one or a limited number of tubers can be identified that are causing the seizures.
 To consider epilepsy surgery, a comprehensive evaluation should occur at a specialized center experienced in epilepsy surgery.